 Change from one formula to another

 This can lead to changes in appearance and softness or hardness of poo.

 - becomes firmer and smellier once you introduce solids

 - can look as if some solids are undigested.
 This is because your baby’s digestive system is still developing.
 It’s usually normal.

 Constipation is when the poo is hard and dry, and looks like little marbles or pebbles.
 This kind of poo is difficult for your baby to push out, which can be upsetting for him.
 If this continues or you see any blood in the poo, speak with your GP or child and family health nurse.

 Constipation is more likely to happen in bottle-fed babies.
-It usually happens when the formula has been made without enough water, but it can happen for other reasons too.
+It usually happens when the formula has been made with too little water, but it can happen for other reasons too.

-Diarrhoea is when your baby does more runny (even watery) poos, more often than usual.
-If your baby is vomiting as well, she might have a gut infection.
+Diarrhoea is when your baby does very runny or even watery poos, more often than usual.
+If your baby is vomiting as well, he might have a gut infection.
 In this situation, it’s important to see your GP immediately to make sure that your baby doesn’t get dehydrated.

 If a baby with jaundice also has pale yellow, white or grey poo, see your GP immediately – this can be a sign of a rare liver disease.
 The baby will need a blood test to check.
 Take photos or even samples of your baby’s poo with you so the GP can check it out.